lankydan/corda-extendable-flows/corda-extendable-flows.md

 - In this scenario, all the functions have overridden
 - We haven't got this far

 Ok, so that is 4/5 so far.
 That's a pretty good start.
 To cross off the last item on the list we need to see how it's called.
-Below are snippets that calling the base `SendMessageFlow` and the `CassandraSendMessageFlow` extending Flow.
+Below are snippets that call the base `SendMessageFlow` and the `CassandraSendMessageFlow` extending Flow.

 Starting with `SendMessageFlow`:
 ```kotlin